rragusa12/Card-Guesser/README.md

 # Card-Guesser
-Short and sweet game to pass the time
+Short and sweet card guessing game to pass the time!